wwaaijer/space-traders-sdk/README.md

 console.log(token);
 ```

-Usage after registration: (simulating one of the tutorial steps, finding and purchasing a mining drone)
+Usage after registration (simulating one of the tutorial steps, finding and purchasing a mining drone):

 ```typescript
 import { SpaceTradersSdk } from '@wwaaijer/space-traders-sdk';